IVRL/AI4VA/README.md

 Welcome to the AI for Visual Arts Challenges repository!
 This repository contains the resources you need to participate in the challenge, including example notebooks, baseline models, and instructions.

+**Important Notice: Submission Issue on Codalab Challenge**

+**_Due to a server issue on Codalab, submissions are currently not being processed.
+We are working to resolve this as quickly as possible.
+Thank you for your patience and understanding._**

 ## Repository Structure

 We have three challenge tracks: **segmentation**, **depth** and **saliency estimation**.
 Each track has the following structure: